w3c/wai-tutorials/source/navigation/flyout.html.erb.md

 #### Toggle submenu using the top-level menu item

 The activation of the top-level menu item changes won’t link to the page in its `href` attribute but instead show the sub menu.
+A script detects if the link is activated by using the <kbd>return ↵</kbd> key, shows the submenu items and stops the browser from following the link to the page.
+If the focus leaves the submenu (for example by using the tab key on the last submenu item), the submenu needs to close.

 {::nomarkdown}
 <%= sample_start('show-overflow') %>